DavidsPaics/NoteNook/README.md

-# Nothing to show here, look at the development branch
+# Nothing to show here yet, look at the development branch